Joseph Sauveur: Life

+Sauveur performed an accurate measurement of the frequency of various musical notes.
+He began by finding two organ pipes that, when sounded together, produced an acoustic beat of 6 times a second.
+Since the two pipes were measured to have a length ratio of 15:16, he concluded that the lower note had a frequency of 90 Hz, and the higher note 96 Hz.
+He then applied the same technique upwards to measure the frequency of many other musical notes.

 In 1696, Sauveur had been elected to the French Royal Academy of Sciences and most of his work on acoustics was therefore done under its aegis.
 He soon ran into what proved to be an insurmountable obstacle: the musicians who were serving as his ears and voices had become exasperated at the mathematician's insistence upon using those new measuring units, arguing that they were simply too small for the human ear to distinguish and the human voice to replicate.
 Furthermore, they did not like the equal tuning he was proposing for instruments, nor the pa, ra, ga, so, bo, and so forth that were supposed to replace the familiar ut, re, mi, fa, sol....
 (Sauveur had broken the octave into 3,010 parts.)
 A break took place circa 1699, and Sauveur had difficulty completing some of his experiments.
 Actually, Loulié had begun going his own way by 1698, when he published a little book called the Nouveau Sistème, which presents his work with Saveur from a musician's perspective.
 Loulié's surviving manuscripts round out the musician's contributions to Sauveur's project.

 It was not until 1701 that Sauveur presented the results of his research to the Academy.
 The presentation was studded with jibes about musicians and their closed minds.
 In this same presentation, he rightly criticized Loulié's practical inventions as insufficiently scientific.
 In 1696, Loulié had published a description of a metronome-like instrument called the "chronomètre", which Loulié had invented with practicing musicians in mind.
 Now, in 1701, Sauveur focused on the shortcomings of his former colleague's device, compared with his own échomètre: Loulié's invention was not based on the second, and the swings of the pendulum were not related to one specific note value.
 In that same presentation before the Academy, Sauveur presented his own monocorde for tuning harpsichords (it was based on an octave divided into equal units composed of the tiny, precise units of his "new system"); and he contrasted his invention with Loulié's sonomètre, approved by the Academy in 1699, which replicated the unequal intervals actually being used in France.

 Sauveur, whom a contemporary described as "over-obliging, gentle, and humorless", was declared a "pensioned veteran" of the Academy in on March 4, 1699.
 He died in Paris in 1716.